shraey96/pi_tool/README.md

 This tool shows the service status of services like "mysql", "ssh", "ntp", "snmpd", "apache2", "bluetooth", "networking", "cron".
 These are stored in an array on line 247 in ssh.php .
 Please edit the services according your needs.

 ///This is a very basic project and no implementations to make it secure have been done.
 All that is coming in the future//

+Run this tool on your webserver and make sure you can ssh your pi from that network.